113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ibmcloud sl [command] -h
 ```

-The **`ibmcloud sl init`** command is no longer available as of CLI version `0.14`.
-To install the latest CLI version, see [Installing the stand-alone {{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install-ibmcloud-cli).
+The `ibmcloud sl init` command is no longer available as of CLI version `0.14`.
+To install the most recent CLI version, see [Installing the stand-alone {{site.data.keyword.cloud_notm}} CLI](/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install-ibmcloud-cli).
 {: note}

 ## ibmcloud sl help
 {: #sl_help}

-View help information for all commands to operate the classic infrastructure environment.
+View help information for all commands to operate the classic infrastructure environment:
 ```
 ibmcloud sl help
 ```